Travel

 La Maison d’Isabelle: Go here for a croissant!

-Coq et Fils: This is a nicer restaurant in Montmartre, and Margot loved the mac and cheese.
+Coq et Fils: This is a nicer restaurant in Montmartre, and my picky eater loved the mac and cheese.
 I ordered the roast chicken and potatoes, and it was delicious.
 I would recommend making a reservation for dinner.
 Again, I didn’t know how tired she would be, but we got lucky and they had a spot at the bar for us.

 Francette: This restaurant is on a boat docked directly under the Eiffel Tower.
 Get a meal or or drink with a view.
-Margot really liked their chicken tenders.
+If you have a picky eater, they offer chicken tenders.
 I was tired and not that hungry since it was so late, so I just ordered an aperol spritz and had a few bites of her dinner.
 Make a reservation for 9 or 9:30 to see the Eiffel Tower sparkle at 10PM.

 Uber Eats: No, this isn’t a restaurant, but if you’re traveling with kids and staying at a hotel or Airbnb, it’s a great option for ordering food when you need some down time.

 Si Tu Veux: Zoe also recommend this charming toy shop.
-I bought a beautiful wooden boat for Jack, and Margot picked out a few small toys for her and her sister.
+I bought a beautiful wooden boat for Jack.
+The girls each got a few small toys, too.

 King Jouet: This store isn’t nearly as charming as Si Tu Veux, but Margot loved it.

-Paris offers endless experiences for families traveling with kids, from iconic landmarks and museums to charming parks and activities.
-By planning ahead and incorporating family-friendly activities into your itinerary, you can create lasting memories and foster a love of travel in your children.
-I highly recommend traveling to Paris with young children – my daughter didn’t want to leave.
+Paris offers tons of experiences for families traveling with kids, from landmarks and museums to charming parks, carousels, and ponds with little toy boats that they can play with.
+By planning ahead and incorporating family-friendly activities into your itinerary (and some time to rest) you can create lasting memories and foster a love of travel in your children.
+My daughter has asked to go back countless times, and we both can’t wait to take her little sister next time.
+We were both so sad to leave, and I love that she felt the same magic that I do whenever I’m there.
 We had the best time together, and can’t wait to go back.